Credo-Protocol/Credo-Protocol/documents/wave 3/DEMO-SCRIPT.md

 >
 > **[Step 1 completes quickly]**
 >
-> "The backend also exposes a **JWKS endpoint** at `/.well-known/jwks.json` - this is how MOCA's AIR Kit validates our identity cryptographically.
+> "The backend also exposes a **JWKS endpoint** at the well-known jwks.json path - this is how MOCA's AIR Kit validates our identity cryptographically.
 No shared secrets, just public key cryptography."
 >
 > **[Step 2: Issue credential - Processing begins]**
 >